 An edge-of-your-seat psychological thriller for fans of Tana French and Ruth Cass.

 Beth Sheehan thought planning a future with her boyfriend Jason would be the answer to her problems.
-She never had a settled home life as a child and now, in her twenties, her new relationship brings the promise of stability - and an end to her wild, increasingly lonely ways.
+Now in her twenties, her wild ways have left her increasingly lonely, and Jason signals the promise of stability she's never had.

-A taut psychological thriller by a bright new talent in which a change for the better turns into a nightmare of uncertainty.
+A taut psychological crime thriller by a bright new talent, in which a change for the better turns into a nightmare of uncertainty.

 A tense, atmospheric tale of fear and isolation - to be read in a single sitting, with the lights on. - JOHN CONNOLLY

 Eerie and compulsive - once I started reading it I couldn't stop.
 A chilling depiction of the collapse of the Celtic Tiger and the damage inflicted by family secrets. - ANDREA CARTER